Transfusion-associated graft-versus-host disease: Signs and symptoms

-Other symptoms can include cough, abdominal pain, vomiting, and profuse diarrhea (up to 8 liters/day).
+Other symptoms can include cough, abdominal pain, dyspnea and vomiting.

 Diagnosis

 Laboratory findings include pancytopenia, marrow aplasia, abnormal liver enzymes, and electrolyte imbalance (when diarrhea is present).

 TA-GvHD can be suspected from a biopsy of the affected skin or liver, and established by HLA analysis of the circulating lymphocytes.
 This testing can identify circulating lymphocytes with a different HLA type than the tissue cells of the host.

+In 2023, the first case of fetal-induced GvHD was reported in the New England Journal of Medicine.

 Prevention

 Prevention includes gamma irradiation of the lymphocyte-containing blood components such as red blood cells, platelets and granulocytes.
 Irradiated blood components should be issued in the following situations: